 What Agreements Have You Made with the Enemy?

-Saul replied, “You are not able to go out against this Philistine and fight him; you are only a boy, and he has been a fighting man from his youth” (1 Sam.
-17:33).
+Saul replied, “You are not able to go out against this Philistine and fight him; you are only a boy, and he has been a fighting man from his youth” (1 Samuel 17:33).

 David could have taken that comment to heart and no one would have thought less of him for not fighting Goliath, however David knew who his strength came from.

-David said to Saul, “The Lord who delivered me from the paw of the lion and the paw of the bear will deliver me from the hand of this Philistine” (1 Sam.
-17:37).
+David said to Saul, “The Lord who delivered me from the paw of the lion and the paw of the bear will deliver me from the hand of this Philistine” (1 Samuel 17:37).

 Every time we choose to give up on ourselves based upon what someone else tells us or as a result of our fears, we confirm those agreements and they become a greater stronghold in our lives.
 It doesn’t matter what you hear from others, unless you receive it.
 If you have taken ownership and believe “You’ll never succeed” or “You’ll always be single,” it will probably be true.